 Barnes Arico Hires Four to Complete Women's Basketball Staff

-Melanie Moore enters her first season as an assistant coach with the University of Michigan women's basketball team.
-Moore moves to Ann Arbor with 10 years of coaching experience on the collegiate level, including the last five seasons as an assistant at Princeton University (2007-12).
+Moore came to Ann Arbor with 10 years of coaching experience at the collegiate level, including five seasons as an assistant at Princeton University (2007-12).

 During her stint with the Tigers, she worked primarily with the post players and was the recruiting coordinator.
 Moore helped Princeton post a 95-50 overall and a 65-16 record in the Ivy League.
 In addition, Princeton finished with two perfect 14-0 Ivy League slates and earned the Ivy League's first-ever women's basketball national ranking in 2012 at No. 24.

 She helped guide Princeton to three consecutive Ivy league titles and berths into the NCAA Tournament.
-Princeton earned the best seed-ever in Ivy League history when it entered the 2012 NCAA Tournament at No. 9.
-Entering the 2011-12, Moore was ranked No. 12 on collegeinsiders.com's Top-25 Mid-Major Women's College Basketball Assistants.
+Princeton earned the best seed ever in Ivy League history when it entered the 2012 NCAA Tournament at No. 9.
+Entering 2011-12, Moore was ranked No. 12 on collegeinsiders.com's Top-25 Mid-Major Women's College Basketball Assistants.

-The Tigers finished the year at 24-5, 14-0 Ivy, and rode a 17-game winning streak into the NCAA Tournament.
-Moore also helped capture major milestones in the program's history.
+The Tigers finished the year at 24-5 (14-0 Ivy) and rode a 17-game winning streak into the NCAA Tournament.
 The 2010-11 squad posted a 24-5 overall record and earned votes in both national polls throughout the season.
 The Tigers went 13-1 in the Ivy League to win their second straight championship, earning the program's second consecutive trip to the NCAA Tournament.